vrothenberg/CrewKB/memory-bank/activeContext.md

 2. **Performance Optimization**: What additional strategies can we implement to further optimize the article creation process?

-3. **API Key Management**: What is the best approach for managing API keys securely while allowing for easy configuration?
+3. **API Key Management**: What is the best approach for managing API keys (Gemini, SerperDev, PubMed, Semantic Scholar) securely while allowing for easy configuration?

 4. **Gemini Model Selection**: Should we experiment with other Gemini models like gemini-1.5-pro (2M tokens) for tasks that might benefit from larger context windows or more advanced reasoning?